Coimbatore district: District formation

 In 1804, Coimbatore district was newly carved out and Coimbatore was established as the capital of the newly formed district.
 The district court was initially at Dharapuram, which was later moved to Coimbatore.
-The district comprised present-day districts of Erode, Tiruppur, Niligirs and parts of Karur, Palakkad in Kerala, Chamarajanagar in Karnataka.
+The district comprised present-day districts of Erode, Tiruppur, Niligirs and parts of Karur, Chamarajanagar in Karnataka.
 Nilgiris district was segregated in 1868.
 The region was hard hit during the Great Famine of 1876–78 resulting in nearly 200,000 famine related fatalities.
 The city experienced an earthquake with a magnitude of 6.0 on the Richter scale on 8 February 1900.
 The first three decades of the 20th century saw nearly 20,000 plague-related deaths and an acute water shortage.

 The district experienced an economic boom in the 1920s and 1930s due to the decline of the cotton industry in Mumbai.
 The region played a significant role in the Indian independence movement.
 Post independence, the district has seen rapid growth due to industrialisation.

 In 1927, Karur taluk was separated from the district and merged with Tiruchirapalli district.
 In 1956, Kollegal taluk was transferred to Mysore State.
 In 1979, Periyar district (Erode district) was formed after bifurcation of six taluks of Bhavani, Gobichettipalayam, Sathyamangalam, Erode, Perundurai, Kangeyam and Dharapuram.
 Further, Tiruppur district was formed in 2012 comprising parts of Erode district and Coimbatore district.